grafana/agent/docs/configuration-reference.md

   [enabled: <boolean> | default = false]

   # Automatically collect metrics from this integration.
 If disabled,
-  # the node_exporter integration will be run but not scraped.
+  # the node_exporter integration will be run but not scraped and thus not remote-written.
 Metrics for the
   # integration will be exposed at /integrations/node_exporter/metrics and can
   # be scraped by an external process.
   [scrape_integration: <boolean> | default = <integrations_config.scrape_integrations>]